ikanaki/orientation-exam-1/README.md

   - table of existing ships as depicted above, which allows us to undock or dock ships (depending on their current state) by clicking a link
-        - we are redirected back to main page after using the
+        - we are redirected back to main page after using the link
   - form that allows us to move ship to a different planet using select field
     - only ships that are currently undocked should be displayed